How Garmin Changed Its Lactate Threshold Calculation in 2024 – and Why It Matters

 Bored?, try this: more on HOW Garmin’s fitness Empire Will Eventually Crumble

 Firstbeat-Garmin probably assumed some equivalence between the Ventilatory Threshold (VT2) and Lactate Threshold (LT2).
-With my non-scientist level of sports science knowledge, I seem to remember that VT2 and LT2 are similar enough for this to be valid.
+With my non-scientist-level sports science knowledge, I seem to recall that VT2 and LT2 are similar enough for this to be valid.
 In any case, as Garmin says above, they also tweak the data based on other factors.

 Related: Garmin’s FTP – Not quite what you think